-- Thoughts or feelings that substances are required to facilitate daily functions.
+- Thoughts or feelings that substances help to facilitate daily functions.

-- Participating in activities outside of normal behaviors to continue use.
+- Participating in activities outside of healthy behaviors to continue to use.

-Once it is confirmed by both a mental health therapist and a chemical dependency counselor that the patient would benefit from a dual diagnosis treatment, the next step is to find a treatment facility that offers the man or woman intensive outpatient treatment or inpatient treatment.
-One must be sure that the facility there loved one will be attending knows how to properly treat both disorders.
+If a patient receives a mental health diagnosis by both a mental health therapist and a chemical dependency counselor that the patient would benefit from a dual diagnosis treatment.
+The next step is to find a treatment facility that offers intensive outpatient treatment or inpatient treatment.
+One must be sure that the facility their loved one will be attending knows how to treat both disorders properly.